ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 ssl_ciphers HIGH:!aNULL:!MD5;

-• Use a trusted Certificate Authority (CA) such as Let’s Encrypt, DigiCert, or Sectigo to issue your SSL certificates.
+• Use trusted Certificate Authorities (CAs) such as Let's Encrypt , DigiCert , or Sectigo to issue your SSL certificates.

-• Renew certificates before expiration and implement automated renewal processes if possible.
+• Renew certificates before expiration and implement automated renewal processes when possible.

-• Ensure the full certificate chain (including intermediate certificates) is installed on your server.
+• Install the complete certificate chain (including intermediate certificates) on your server.

 • Use tools like SSL Labs to test your server’s SSL/TLS configuration.
 These tools provide detailed insights into potential issues and suggest fixes.

-• Address vulnerabilities flagged in the test, such as weak ciphers or missing certificate chains.
+• Address any vulnerabilities flagged in the test, such as weak ciphers or missing certificate chains.

 • Keep your server software (e.g., Apache, NGINX) and SSL/TLS libraries (e.g., OpenSSL) updated to the latest versions.